IanFletcher1Spatial/strigo-lab-exercises/2-view-data/exercise.md

 ![FeatureTypeView.png](https://community.safe.com/servlet/rtaImage?eid=ka14Q000000lK7N&feoid=00N30000006n8wU&refid=0EM4Q0000028b11)

 4\.
 Explore CSV Data\
 With the CSV LocalAddresses open in the Visual Preview window, take a moment to explore the dataset.
 In the Table View, we have addresses and a latitude/longitude location.
 FME 2020 or newer, automatically turns the latitude and longitude into point data which can be seen in the Graphics View.
-If you don't see points, and you are running FME 2019 or older, go back to the [previous article](https://community.safe.com/s/article/getting-started-with-fme-desktop-read-data) and edit the reader parameters as shown in step 5b.

 5\.
 Explore water_service_area data\
 Now, view the water_service_area data in Visual Preview by clicking on the green magnifying glass on the reader feature type.\